-St Joseph's Out of School Club recognises that a decision to report a concern can be a difficult one to make.
-If what is being said is true, there should be nothing to fear because the relevant party with be doing their duty to their employer and those that St Joseph's Out of School Club provides a service for.
+St Joseph's Nympsfield Out of School Club recognises that a decision to report a concern can be a difficult one to make.
+If what is being said is true, there should be nothing to fear because the relevant party with be doing their duty to their employer and those that the OOSC provides a service for.
 All concerns will be treated in confidence and every effort will be made not to reveal the identity of the whistleblower if they so wish.
 At the appropriate time, however, they may need to come forward as a witness.

-St Joseph's Out of School Club is committed to good practice and high standards and wants to be supportive of employees.
-The Out of School Club will not tolerate any harassment or victimisation (including informal pressures) and will take appropriate action to protect their staff when they raise a concern.
+St Joseph's Nympsfield Out of School Club is committed to good practice and high standards and wants to be supportive of employees.
+The OOSC will not tolerate any harassment or victimisation (including informal pressures) and will take appropriate action to protect their staff when they raise a concern.
 Any investigations into allegations of potential malpractice will not influence or be influenced by any disciplinary or redundancy procedures that already affect the staff.